bratislava/gmb.sk/next/README.md

 # the same as yarn develop
 ```

-## Strapi SDK for city-gallery
+For CMS setup see `strapi` directory.
+You can also run the project against staging or production strapi (useful when developing and debugging) - provided that you're not working on Strapi model changes.

+## Generate GraphQL

 When you change something in Strapi Content type builder, and/or if you change GraphQL queries, you always need to generate new types using Strapi SKD.
+To update queries, modify files in `graphql` directory.

+> Note: Strapi v4 does not export `schema.graphql` by default - instead, you'll need a running server to generate types from graphql endpoint.
+The Strapi url is set up directly in codegen.yml file.

-To generate new types:
+To generate new types run:

 ```
 yarn gen
 ```

 For more information, refer to [the documentation](/docs/libs/Strapi-SDK.md).

+Open http://localhost:3000 with your browser to see the result.

 ## Adding new routes or slugs for filtering